Disturbance rejection control barrier functions: Introduction

-High-order CBF was proposed in \cite{xiao2021high} to handle constraints with arbitrary high relative degree.
-Unfortunately, unmatched disturbances will introduce their derivatives of different orders in high-order CBF design \cite{xiao2024robust}, which further complicates the safe control problem.
-To estimate unmatched disturbances and their derivatives of different orders, disturbance observers (DOs) are integrated with high-order CBFs to actively reject disturbances in two recent works \cite{ersin2025safety} and \cite{wang2025safety}. {\hw But DO-based CBFs strongly rely on the assumption that the disturbances must be continuously differentiable to a certain order, and the bounds of both disturbances and their derivatives of different orders must be known.
+High-order CBF {\wxyr (HOCBF)} was proposed in \cite{xiao2021high} to handle constraints with arbitrary relative degree.
+Unfortunately, unmatched disturbances may introduce their derivatives of different orders in {\wxyr HOCBF} design \cite{xiao2024robust}, which further complicates the safe control problem.
+To estimate unmatched disturbances and their derivatives of different orders, disturbance observers (DOs) are {\wxyr recently} integrated with high-order CBFs to actively reject disturbances \cite{ersin2025safety, wang2025safety}. {\hw But DO-based CBFs strongly rely on the assumption that the disturbances {\wxyr are} differentiable to a certain order, and the bounds of both disturbances and their derivatives of different orders {\wxyr are} known.
 This is, however, not the case in most practical applications.} For example, stochastic disturbances such as wind gusts \cite{qian2020Path} are typically non-differentiable.
-Non-differentiable unmatched disturbances pose significant challenges for high-order CBF design.
-To address this issue, \cite{breeden2023robust} transformed the original high-relative-degree constraints into a robust CBF of relative degree one, thus avoiding using the derivatives of disturbance. {\hw However, constructing such CBFs is very tricky, if possible, when the constraint functions have a relative degree greater than two.
-Consequently, constructing a unified robust CBF capable of handling constraints with arbitrary relative degree under general bounded disturbances, either differentiable or non-differentiable, either matched or unmatched, is very interesting, yet still open.}
+Non-differentiable unmatched disturbances pose significant challenges for {\wxyr HOCBF} design.
+To address this issue, \cite{breeden2023robust} transformed the original high-relative-degree constraint into a robust {\wxyr form with} relative degree one, thus avoiding the derivatives of disturbance. {\hw However, constructing such CBFs is very tricky, if possible, when constraint has a relative degree greater than two.
+Consequently, constructing a unified robust CBF capable of handling constraints with arbitrary relative degree under general bounded disturbances, either differentiable or non-differentiable, either matched or unmatched, is very interesting, {\hwz yet remains largely open}.}